Small group guided tour with guaranteed departures, max size 14 people

 Zermatt – Take the train in the morning, 3.5 hrs to Zermatt, the car-free mountain village at the base of the Matterhorn, Monte Rosa, and many other 4000 meter peaks.

-Once in Zermatt, you’ll have time to check out the village, or go straight to the hotel enjoy the spa and wonderful views of the Matterhorn before settling in for dinner at the luxurious 4-star Hotel Beausite.
+Once in Zermatt, you’ll have time to check out the village, or go straight to the hotel enjoy the spa and wonderful views of the Matterhorn before settling in for dinner at the luxurious 5-star Riffelalp Resort, high above town.

-Zermatt – Taking quiet trails through fields and forest, you have a range of choices up to the wide ridge of Gornergrat, past marmots and small glacial lakes, to what has to be one of the finest viewpoints in Europe.
+Zermatt – Taking quiet trails through alpine meadows, you have a range of choices up to the wide ridge of Gornergrat, past marmots and small glacial lakes, to what has to be one of the finest viewpoints in Europe.

-The jumbled mass of the Gorner glacier stretches out before us, and behind that, Monte Rosa, Lyskamm, the Breithorn, and the Matterhorn form a spectacular backdrop.
+The jumbled mass of the Gorner glacier stretches out below, and behind that, Monte Rosa, Lyskamm, the Breithorn, and the Matterhorn form a spectacular backdrop.
+Return to the Riffelalp in the afternoon.
+Dinner is on your own tonight, and the Riffelalp has a number of ala carte options, or you may choose to spend the evening in Zermatt and return by cogwheel train after dinner.

 Pontresina – After breakfast, you’ll say good-bye to the Matterhorn and board the famous Glacier Express train for Pontresina, a mellow and pretty resort town on the eastern edge of Switzerland.

-The hiking here is amazingly varied, and there are numerous hikes to choose from.
-Our home in Pontresina is the friendly and classy Hotel Kronenhof, with a great pool and spa and wonderful food.
+Our home in Pontresina is the friendly and classy 5-star Hotel Kronenhof, with a great pool and spa and wonderful food.
+The Glacier Express takes the full day, so you will arrive in the evening.
 Enjoy a short walk through the village or relax at the pool and extensive hotel spa.
+We’ll include lunch on the Glacier Express, and dinner will be on your own in Pontresina tonight.

 Pontresina – From Pontresina, one of our favorite hikes anywhere is the panoramic Muragl traverse above Pontresina.